CERT-Polska/n6/docs/installation/configuration.md

 # Configuration of _n6_ components

-**TBD: the following description needs an update regarding the stuff that now works under Python 3.9; in particular, the current implementation of the *n6* basic data pipeline now resides in `N6DataPipeline`, *not* in `N6Core` (where the legacy Python-2.7 stuff resides).**

 ## Generating pipeline components' configuration files

 To create configuration files required for the _n6_ pipeline (`N6Core`)